zer0cache/matic-docs/docs/zkEVM/develop.md

 Also, for moving assets across chains, you will need to use the zkEVM Bridge.
 The bridge interface is available on [https://public.zkevm-test.net/](https://public.zkevm-test.net/).
 The Bridge API (for developers) is available at [https://bridge-api.public.zkevm-test.net/](https://bridge-api.public.zkevm-test.net/)

-Check out this video tutorial on how to add Polygon zkEVM Testnet to Metamask and deploy smart contracts:
+Check out this video tutorial on how to add Polygon zkEVM Testnet to MetaMask and deploy smart contracts:

 <video autoplay width="100%" height="100%" controls="true" >
   <source type="video/mp4" src="/img/zkevm/tutorial.mp4"></source>